DCC-EX/mkdocs-test/docs/products/ex-sensorcam/02-ex-sensor-manual.md

 ### 1 Note on i2c clock frequency

 The newer sensorCAM drivers default to an i2c bus frequency of 100,000 Hz.
 With caution, this may be increased somewhat (e.g. 200000) if the i2c bus is well tuned and all attached devices can handle higher frequencies.
-To set a higher frequency, for example, place the following in mySetup.h or myHal.cpp I2Cmanager.forceClock(200000); //place after void halSetup(){
+To set a higher frequency, for example, place the following in _mySetup.h_ or_ myHal.cpp_ _I2Cmanager.forceClock(200000);_ //place after _void halSetup(){_

 ### 2. Notes on 40-pin WROVER CAM and 38-pin breakout board

 Potentially simplest commercially available hookup for 40 pin WROVER-CAM:

-Software configuration: add #define CAMERA_MODEL_WROVER_KIT to bottom of configCAM.h
+Software configuration: add _#define CAMERA_MODEL_WROVER_KIT_ to bottom of _configCAM.h_

-2x“Spare”(USB end) Vcc and GND pins not used with the 38 pin breakout board shown. (remove?)
+2x "Spare" (USB end) Vcc and GND pins not used with the 38 pin breakout board shown. (remove?)

 Adding 1.0uF capacitor between reset (EN) pin and gnd ensures more reliable power-on reset.

 Add a super-bright green LED and 330R from 3.3V to GPIO14 for programmable LED indicator.

-There is no white “flash” LED but, in sensorCAM mode, the on-board blue LED flashes instead.
+There is no white "flash" LED but, in sensorCAM mode, the on-board blue LED flashes instead.
 (GPIO2)

 The breakout board USB connectors are for an optional 5V power source ONLY.
 No comm's.

-Limit Vin barrel jack to 7-10V max to avoid destruction of the 1117C 5V regulator.(Vne= 16V)
+Limit Vin barrel jack to 7-10V max to avoid destruction of the 1117C 5V regulator (Vne = 16V).

 The CS endpoint shown should be powered with 3.3V from the CS end (NOT 5V), and 9V on GRNW/GRN
 Note: WROVER-CAM does not have a fitted external antenna socket like the ESP32-CAM.